brianhouse/sound_art/lectures/06_synthesis.md

 ![](media/06_06_pd_messages.png)

 Now, make a Message using Command/Control-2.
+Messages can be numbers, or they can be text ("symbols"), but they can't be changed with the mouse like Numbers can.
 Once again, Messages are distinguished from other types of boxes by a different shape.
 Attach it to print, switch from edit mode to playback mode, click it, and look at the log.

 Beyond these basic types, the "Put" menu also includes some interface elements.
 Foremost among these is the "bang" -- select it from the menu, and then move it around on the screen.
 Connect it to the inlets on both the Number box and the Message box: